taltstidl/AppCompat-Extension-Library/README.md

 ##### Main features:
 * Creates circular images using the AppCompat Support Library's `RoundedBitmapDrawable` which provides the best performance possible by using Romain Guys techniques!
-* Allows easy creation of placeholders with a colored circle and a letter (or letters) if an image should not available (see Google's Gmail email avatars)
+* Allows easy creation of placeholders with a colored circle and a letter (or letters) or an icon if an image should not available (see Google's Gmail email avatars).

 ##### Basic setup:
 Instead of the default `ImageView` use the following in your layouts: